-The Council may also establish Task Forces or expert groups to carry out specific work.
-The Task Forces operating during the United States Chairmanship (2015-2017) are:
+The Council may also establish Task Forces or Expert Groups to carry out specific work.
+The Task Forces operating during the Chairmanship of Finland (2017-2019) are:

 - Task Force on Arctic Marine Cooperation (TFAMC)

-- Task Force on Telecommunications Infrastructure in the Arctic (TFTIA)
+- Task Force on on Improved Connectivity in the Arctic (TFICA)

-During the 2015-2017 U.S. Chairmanship there is also one Expert Group operating:
+During the 2017-2019 Finnish Chairmanship there is also one Expert Group operating:

 What are some of its accomplishments?

 The Arctic Council regularly produces comprehensive, cutting-edge environmental, ecological and social assessments through its Working Groups.
-Click here to see a list of some significant products from the Working Groups ACAP, AMAP, CAFF, EPPR, PAME, and SDWG.)
+(Click to see some recent significant products from the Working Groups ACAP, AMAP, CAFF, EPPR, PAME, and SDWG.)

-The Council has also provided a forum for the negotiation of two important legally binding agreements among the eight Arctic states.
+The Council has also provided a forum for the negotiation of three important legally binding agreements among the eight Arctic States.
 The first, the Agreement on Cooperation on Aeronautical and Maritime Search and Rescue in the Arctic, was signed in Nuuk, Greenland, at the 2011 Ministerial Meeting.
 The second, the Agreement on Cooperation on Marine Oil Pollution Preparedness and Response in the Arctic, was signed in Kiruna, Sweden, at the 2013 Ministerial meeting.
 The third, the Agreement on Enhancing International Arctic Scientific Cooperation, was signed in Fairbanks, Alaska at the 2017 Ministerial meeting.

 How does it work?

-The chairmanship of the Arctic Council rotates every two years among Arctic states.
-The first country to chair the Arctic Council was Canada (1996-1998), followed by the United States, Finland, Iceland, Russia, Norway, Denmark and Sweden.
-The second cycle of chairmanships began in 2013, as Canada assumed the Chairmanship for the second time.
-On 24 April 2015, the second Canadian Chairmanship concluded, and the second Chairmanship of the United States (2015-2017) began.
-The next country to assume the Chairmanship will be Finland (2017-2019).
+The Chairmanship of the Arctic Council rotates every two years among the Arctic States.
+The first country to chair the Arctic Council was Canada (1996-1998), followed by the United States, Finland, Iceland, Russia, Norway, the Kingdom of Denmark, and Sweden.
+The second cycle of Chairmanships began in 2013.
+On 11 May 2017, the second United States Chairmanship concluded, and the second Chairmanship of Finland (2017-2019) began.
+The next country to assume the Chairmanship will be Iceland (2019-2021).